jessicabrinegar/jessicabrinegar/README.md

 - 👋 Hi, I’m @jessicabrinegar
-- 🌱 I’m learning; currently a student at 4 Geeks Academy.
+- 🌱 I’m currently a student at 4 Geeks Academy
-- 📫 You can reach me at jessicabrinegar@outlook.com.
+- 📫 You can reach me at jessicabrinegar@outlook.com

 <!---
 jessicabrinegar/jessicabrinegar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.